-What is the troposphere?
+What is the Troposphere?

-The atmosphere is an important part of the earth and around the earth from all sides.
+The atmosphere is an important part of the Earth and around the Earth from all sides.
 It extends about 500 kilometers from the ground, and the atmosphere can be divided into many layers.
 The variation of these layers is based on the temperature.
-Temperature varies from minus 92 degrees Celsius to 1200 degrees celsius.
+Temperature varies from minus 92 degrees Celsius to 1200 degrees Celsius.

-There are 5 layers of the atmosphere.
+There are five layers of the atmosphere.
 These are the troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
 The troposphere is the first layer of the atmosphere.
 This layer discusses its height, composition, importance, and temperature or lapse rate.

 Height